Bernie Sanders on Media Ownership & Telecommunications

 So what does Bernie have to say about it?

-Bernie has argued that this current situation is antithetical to the pillars of Freedom of Speech and Freedom of the Press guaranteed by the First Amendment:
+Bernie has argued that media ownership in the hands of a few billionaires is antithetical to the pillars of Freedom of Speech and Freedom of the Press guaranteed by the First Amendment:

 “In my view, it will be very dangerous for our country and communities around America when one company is able to own a local newspaper, television station and radio station.
 Opposing points of view won’t be heard and our democracy will suffer.”

-He has been consistently outspoken against media consolidation and has “long fought against the unfair prices of our nation’s large cable TV monopolies that raise rates on consumers year after year, and often reduce channels available under basic cable packages.”
+He has consistently spoken out against media consolidation and has “long fought against the unfair prices of our nation’s large cable TV monopolies that raise rates on consumers year after year, and often reduce channels available under basic cable packages.”

 Has Bernie tried to do anything about it?